Hugh Hefner was a man on a mission to make a change.

 As people all over the world mourn the loss of the late visionary, who died of natural causes Wednesday at the iconic Playboy Mansion, some may be wondering how his iconic contribution to pop culture—Playboy—began.

-As his own boss, he set out to serve his fellow young man by way of a magazine that would cater to their interests.
+As his own boss, he set out to serve his fellow young man by way of a magazine that he thought would cater to their interests.
 "What I was trying to create quite frankly was simply a lifestyle magazine for single guys and there had never been anything like that before," he explained to Biography.

 "I looked back on the roaring Twenties, with its jazz, Great Gatsby and the pre-Code films as a party I had somehow managed to miss," he once said.
 "After World War II, I expected something similar, a return to the period after the first war.
 But when the skirt lengths went down instead of up, I knew we were in big trouble.
 It turned out to be a very conservative, serious period—socially, sexually and politically."